HPC-AI-Team/pexsi/doc/introduction.md

   used as a "smeared" matrix sign function at \f$z=\mu\f$, without assuming a spectral gap near \f$z=\mu\f$.
 This can be used for evaluating the electron density for electronic structure calculation.
-  See @ref pagePEXSISolve for an example using %PEXSI for electronic structure calculation.
+  See @ref pageDFT1 for an example using %PEXSI for electronic structure calculation.

   @image html FermiDirac.png "Red: Fermi-Dirac function.
 Black: Matrix sign function"